linkedin/spark-tfrecord/README.md

 * `recordType`: output format of TensorFlow records.
 By default it is Example.
 Possible values are:
   * `Example`: TensorFlow [Example](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/example/example.proto) records
   * `SequenceExample`: TensorFlow [SequenceExample](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/example/example.proto) records
+  * `ByteArray`: `Array[Byte]` type in scala.
+For use cases when writing objects other than tensorflow Example or SequenceExample.
+For example, [protos](https://developers.google.com/protocol-buffers) can be transformed to byte arrays using `.toByteArray`.

 The writer support partitionBy operation.
 So the following command will partition the output by "partitionColumn".
 ```